ncphillips/truecoders.io/_coders/darrell-stovall.markdown

   body: "* Secondary Education (English and Economics Certification)"
 references:
 - name: Cody Winton
-  body: Darrel is anxious to learn and do well in his career as a programmer and possesses
+  quote: Darrel is anxious to learn and do well in his career as a programmer and possesses
     a real ability to both learn and teach others what he knows.
 His work ethic and ability to grasp complex problems make him a real asset to any team.
 I'd recommend Darrel for a programming position.